web-token/jwt-doc/component/jwe/loading.md

 // We try to load the token.
 $jwe = $serializerManager->unserialize($token);

 // We decrypt the token.
-This method also check the headers
+This method does NOT check the header.
 $jwe = $jweDecrypter->decryptUsingKey($jwe, $jwk);
 ```